 …and a greengrocer’s.

-On the next level there are several innovative tapas stalls which are filled with throngs of people every night, making it a great new place to go in the already vibrant Chuecan food scene.
+On the next level of the market there are several innovative tapas stalls which are filled with throngs of people every night, making it a great new place to go in the already vibrant Chuecan food scene.

 Reserva y Cata, 13 Calle del Conde de Xiquena, www.reservaycata.com

 A wine shop specializing in top quality local wines.
 I’ve always found them very friendly and they’ll let you taste wines if there’s a bottle open.

 I usually get a bottle of my favourite red; Juan Gil 12 meses, a Monastrell from the Jumilla DO.